abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 Kernel stores all logs in a **kernel ring buffer** that can be viewed later with `dmesg` command.

+**NOTE**: A kernel is also a program afterall!
+So, it is not uncommon to download and compile the kernel and configure it such that it appears in GRUB menu and we can boot into it.

 ### 4 - init

 Kernel locates `init` program and runs it. `init` initiates all other essential services on the system.